 Glacier National Park Vacation Guide: Tips for Families

-Airports Closest to Glacier National Park Are Not Always the Best Option
+Airports Closest to Glacier National Park

 The drive from Missoula to Glacier is about 140 miles and takes roughly three hours, with plenty of scenic stops along the way.
-We found Missoula offered the best combination of timing and pricing, making the drive a delightful start to our adventure.
+We found Missoula airport offered the best combination of timing and pricing, making the drive a delightful start to our adventure.
 While Bozeman, Montana to Glacier National Park is another option, it’s a five-hour drive, which might start to border on too long of a drive after flying, but worth checking out for good prices.

 Glacier Reservation System for Vehicles Doesn't Have to be Stressful

-One major concern for visitors is the vehicle reservation system, or Glacier reservation system, particularly for Going-to-the-Sun Road.
-This system can be stressful, but there are ways around it in a worst case scenario.
-In 2024, vehicle reservations are required for the west side of Going-to-the-Sun Road.
-If you can't secure a reservation, you can enter via the east side at St. Mary’s entrance or enter outside the reservation hours of 6 am-3 pm.
-Lastly, you can book tours like the Red Bus Tours that take you on Going-to-the-Sun Road, which many prefer as opposed to driving themselves.
-This back up plan puts a lot of vacationers at ease, as they know their trip won’t be compromised if they don’t happen to get their hands on a pass.
+• You can book tours like the Red Bus Tours that take you on Going-to-the-Sun Road, which many prefer as opposed to driving themselves.
+This back up plan puts a lot of vacationers at ease, as they know their Glacier National Park vacation won’t be compromised if they don’t happen to get their hands on a pass.

 Please note that it is typical for Going-to-the-Sun Road to remain closed to vehicles until late June, even early July depending on how heavy the snowfall was the winter prior.
 Crews work hard to clear the snow from the road and you can even follow along online for updates.
 Many families with older children, 16 years and above, plan on going around this time to bike Going-to-the-Sun Road before they allow cars.
 This is on my bucket list one day!